Food For Thought

 Ben Warren - Leading Clinical Nutritionist, founder of BePure and PhD candidate with the Mental Health and Nutrition Research Group.

-New Zealand Wellness Association's involvement
+New Zealand Wellness Association's involvement (page creator)

 The New Zealand Wellness Association is holding a fundraising event 'Food For Thought' to showcase the under-realised role of nutrition in supporting mental health.
 The director of the Mental Health and Nutrition Research Group, Professor Julia Rucklidge, is speaking at the event.